Eclipse-SDV-Hackathon-BCX/Team11_42_MicroBosch/README.md

 # Team11_42_MicroBosch
-Calculating the Driving metric score
+Calculating the Driving metric score through Jerk

 Hack Challenge #2 : A solution for Safety features of Drivers with cloud connected intervehicle Data.